-WKU will return to in-person instruction on August 24th, and the Division of Academics Affairs has implemented some important strategies to protect the health and wellbeing of our faculty, staff and students.
-For your safety, our classrooms, laboratories, studios, and study spaces will operate at reduced capacity.
+The Division of Academics Affairs has implemented some important strategies to protect the health and wellbeing of our faculty, staff and students.
+For your safety, our classrooms, laboratories, studios, and study spaces are operating at reduced capacity.

 To support this change, WKU will offer three class formats – face-to-face, online and hybrid.
 Our faculty are diligently preparing to ensure that we provide an equivalent and high quality educational experience regardless of format.
 This is a guide to help you understand changes to course delivery as displayed in TopNet.
 For personalized assistance, please contact the WKU Academic and Career Development Center by calling 270-745-5065 or emailing firstname.lastname@example.org.